 by Jamie C. Williamson, PhD

 But that doesn’t mean you should treat your marriage like a game.
-If you treat your marriage like a game, you’ll get played and lose every time. (more on that next week)
+If you treat your marriage like a game, you’ll get played and lose every time.

-What it does mean is that couples who “play together” by engaging in fun, novel activities grow closer to each other, experience more positive emotions toward each other and their relationship, and as a result are happier and want to stay together.
+What this does mean is that couples who “play together” by engaging in fun, novel activities grow closer to each other, experience more positive emotions toward each other and their relationship, and as a result are happier and want to stay together.

 Can it really be that easy?
 Yes, it can.

-Three Reasons Why Playing Together Helps You Stay Together
+Why Playing Together Helps You Stay Together

 First, playing together in novel and arousing activities keeps you (and your spouse) from getting bored and your relationship from becoming a boring routine.